alisaifee/holmium.core/README.rst

 Introduction
 ************

-holmium.core provides utility classes to simplify writing pageobjects for webpages using selenium.
+holmium.core provides utilities for simplifying the creation and maintenance of tests that rely on `Selenium`_.

 Nothing beats an example.
 Conventionally automated tests integrating with python-selenium are written similarly to the following code block (using seleniumhq.org).

 .. code-block:: python